 The programmer must realize that each boundary point may actually define two points on the surface at the intersections in the R and Z directions.
-If both points do not lie on the same segment, the results are unpredictable.
-This is a common difficulty at inside corners of Dirichlet boundaries.
-The solution is to provide a data card for one extra point in each direction from the corner.

-In the special, but quite common, case in which one of the surfaces at a corner is a Neumann boundary, the program takes account of the corner ambiguity and no extra cards are required.
+If both points do not lie on the same segment, as may happen at the junction of two Neumann Boundaries, the program will choose the correct point for each boundary segment.
+This is a significant change from the older FORTRAN versions of the program.
+It is no longer necessary to provide a data card for one extra point in each direction from the corner.
+In the special, but quite common, case in which one of the surfaces at a corner is a Neumann boundary, the potential number refers to the conducting boundary and the Neumann boundary is defined by an appropriate entry of 0.0 for either DELTAR or DELTAZ.
+Beginners should clearly understand this; look at the example for the first boundary point below to avoid a common mistake that has frequently been observed in new users.

-The boundary output listing shown on Fig. 4 will now be examined in detail as an example.
-Notice that there are seven columns; POINT, CARD, POTENTIAL, R. Z, DELTAR, DELTAZ.
+The boundary output listing shown on Fig. 5 will now be examined in detail as an example.
+Notice that there are seven columns; POINT, CARD, POTEN-TIAL, R. Z, DELTAR, DELTAZ.
 The POINT column is just the point number.
 The CARD column contains a sequential number if such a card exists; otherwise it contains a zero.
-The remaining columns contain the identical data as are found on the cards, or the data resulting from fitting.
-It is useful to compare Figs. 2, 3 and 4 as the following discussion progresses.
+The remaining columns contain the identical data as are found on the card, or the data resulting from fitting.
+It is useful to compare Figs. 3, 4 and 5 as the following discussion progresses.

-Card number one: Potential number one, (cathode), R = 0, Z = 1, (this is the usual starting place), DELTAR = 0.0, (code for Neumann boundary along the axis), DELTAZ = -0.99,(-1.0 could have been used but 1.0 for the DELTA terms can result in some confusion for the fitting routine).
-The point R = 0, Z = 0 could also have been used but it is risky to use -0.01, for example, for DELTAZ because the curve could try to cross the Z = 0 line before R = 1, thus resulting in a point with two values of DELTAR, 0.0 and some positive fraction.
+Card number one: Potential number one, (cathode), R = 0, Z = 1, (this is the usual starting place), DELTAR = 0.0, (code for Neumann boundary along the axis), DELTAZ =-0.99, (-1.0 could have been used but 1.0 for the DELTA terms can result in some confusion for the fitting routine).
+The point R = 0, Z =0 could also have been used but it is risky to use -0.01, for example, for DELTAZ because the curve could try to cross the Z = 0 line before R = 1, thus resulting in a point with two values of DELTAR, 0.0 and some positive fraction.
 This would also have the result of adding another column to the problem without increasing the resolution or the actual area, thus resulting in a fractional slow down.
 Thus 0.99 or 0.999 is frequently used for DELTAR or DELTAZ.